Hua Hin Night Markets Guide 2026: 7 Markets Compared

 For entertainment, head to the railway end of the street where you’ll find two excellent venues – Ko Bar and Railway Bar.
 Both offer live music starting around 7pm (sometimes earlier), with typically two artists who switch at about 9pm.
 The music is a mix of modern pop and rock, with earlier sets featuring more 70s and 80s classics.

 What makes these venues special is the crowd participation – singers actively encourage everyone to join in, creating a fun, communal atmosphere.
-The most popular muscians seem to play from Thursday to Sunday, with Ped Bluesman (often playing on Thursdays at Railway Bar) being a must-see local legend.
+The most popular musicians seem to play from Thursday to Sunday.

 If you want to check who’s playing during your visit, follow their Facebook pages for current band schedules: Railway Restaurant and Bar regularly posts their lineup.